UICrail/CDM-Telematics/docs/readme.md

 * Self-contained markdown file with illustrations
 * Markdown file with illustrations in a subfolder
 * Mardown file with links to illustrations published in the present repository

+Important: the authoritative source is the Wiki, and the transformation is one-way!